ayushpriya10/IMDShift/README.md

                               this flag is not passed, hop limit is not updated during migration.
 Format: "--update-hop-
                               limit 3"
   --enable-imds               This boolean flag enables IMDShift to enable the
                               metadata endpoint for resources that have it disabled and then perform the migration,
                               defaults to "False".
-Format: "--enable-imds"

-  --profile TEXT              This allows you to use any profile from your
+Format: "--enable-imds" --profile TEXT              This allows you to use any profile from your ~/.aws/credentials file.
-                              ~/.aws/credentials file.
 Format: "--profile
                               prod-env"

-  --role-arn TEXT             This flag let's you assume a role via AWS STS.
+  --role-arn TEXT             This flag let's you assume a role via aws sts.
                               Format: "--role-arn
                               arn:aws:sts::111111111:role/John"
   --print-scps                This boolean flag prints Service Control
                               Policies (SCPs) that can be used to control IMDS usage, like deny access for credentials fetched from IMDSv2 or deny creation of resources with IMDSv1, defaults to "False".
 Format: "--print-
                               scps"
   --check-imds-usage          This boolean flag launches a scan to identify
                               how many instances are using IMDSv1 in specified regions, during the last 30 days, by using the "MetadataNoToken" CloudWatch metric, defaults to
                               "False".
 Format: "--check-imds-usage"
   --help                      Show this message and exit.
 ```